retest/docs/docs/recheck/introduction/installation.md

 ## Extending recheck

 You can add ***recheck*** as an external dependency to your project.
-It is available in [maven](https://mvnrepository.com/artifact/de.retest/recheck) or via the [release-page](https://github.com/retest/recheck/releases) which allows you to include it into your favorite build tool.
+It is available in [Maven central](https://mvnrepository.com/artifact/de.retest/recheck) or via the [release-page](https://github.com/retest/recheck/releases), which allows you to include it into your favorite build tool.

-For the current version, please refer to the [release-page](https://github.com/retest/recheck/releases).
+For the current version, please refer to the release-page.

 ### Maven